nalej/docs/docs/infrastructure/inventory.md

 ### How can I install an Edge Controller in my organization?

 First, you need to ask for an Edge Controller to the Nalej Management.
-This EC is a light Virtual Machine \(VM\), which will be installed in the client cloud.
-Right now the only supported system is Azure, although Nalej is working to adapt its technology to other systems.
-Since it's a VM, it can also be installed in a physical server in the client side.
+This EC is a light Virtual Machine \(VM\), and can be installed in two ways:

+- It can be installed **in the client cloud**.
+Right now the only supported cloud provider is **Azure**, although Nalej is working to adapt its technology to other providers.
+- Since it's a VM, it can also be installed **in a physical server** in the client side.

 To deploy the EC in the cloud, you need to generate a `cloud-init.yaml` file.
 This file would look like this: